Last updated on December 22, 2025

 Mayael the Anima | Illustration by Jason Chan

 Like I said, “fun” is subjective, but there are some elements of Magic that are decidedly not fun.
-Feeling like you’re stuck in a long game that’s going nowhere, not having cards or lands to play, or feeling like you have no way to win can be some of the most frustrating elements of a Commander game.
+Feeling like you’re stuck in a long game that’s going nowhere, not having cards in hand or lands to play, or feeling like you have no way to win can be some of the most frustrating elements of a Commander game.

 Honorable Mention: Princess Twilight Sparkle

 It can be frustrating to get stuck in a long Commander game that you know you aren’t going to win.
 Luckily, Princess Twilight Sparkle can make every player – sorry, “everypony” – a winner.
 That means playing against a Princess Twilight Sparkle deck gives you two chances to win, and an easy answer of who to help if you aren’t going to win yourself.
-This Azorius commander is technically banned in the format, but with the power of friendship your pod might be willing to make concessions.
+This 5-color commander is technically banned in Commander, but with the power of friendship your pod might be willing to make concessions.

+#35.
 Yes Man, Personal Securitron

+#34.
 Jolene, the Plunder Queen

+#33.
 Kwain, Itinerant Meddler

 Kwain, Itinerant Meddler is nice because it gives every player more resources.
-The fact that this ability is optional is also good, since you may want a certain card on top of your deck, or to stay at a certain life total.
+The fact that this rabbit commander‘s ability is optional is also good, since you may want a certain card on top of your deck, or to stay at a certain life total.

+#32.
 Gahiji, Honored One

 Like Jolene, Gahiji, Honored One is a Naya commander who helps speed games up.
 You’ll especially enjoy playing against this commander if you’re playing a deck that goes wide.
 The fact that the buff doesn’t hit toughness is also nice because it might convince some players to swing with creatures they otherwise wouldn’t, giving you a chance to take that creature out.

+#31.
 Varchild, Betrayer of Kjeldor

-Varchild, Betrayer of Kjeldor offers opponents the opportunity to take commander damage in echange for Survivor tokens.
+Varchild, Betrayer of Kjeldor offers opponents the opportunity to take commander damage in exchange for Survivor tokens.
 This adds an extra element of balancing risk and reward to the game.
 There’s also the constant concern that Varchild, Betrayer of Kjeldor’s controller might sacrifice this red commander and take all those Survivors, adding a bit of fun tension to the game.

-#24.
+#30.
 Nin, The Pain Artist

 Despite sounding very scary, Nin, the Pain Artist can be a welcome sight on your opponent’s side of the field.
 Because this Izzet commander can make any player draw cards, you can often negotiate a good trade where losing one of your creatures doesn’t sound like a bad deal.

+#28.
 Breena, the Demagogue

 Aside from just being the fanciest bird ever, Breena, the Demagogue creates a very interesting environment at the table.
 It paints a clear target on certain players and offers you benefits for attacking them.
 This swings in favor of attacking players with higher life totals, so the effect that this Orzhov commander provides doesn’t feel like ganging up on any one player.
 You’ll also want to make sure you don’t get too caught up in it and allow the Breena, the Demagogue player to just run away with the game.

+#26.
 Gluntch, the Bestower

 Gluntch, the Bestower is fun to play against because it’s a variable group hug commander.
 This allows the player controlling them to hand out different benefits to other players depending on what they think is best.
 Of course, Gluntch, the Bestower can be a bit frustrating if you’re being left out since only three players get something from this Selesnya commander at the end of a turn.
 That said, this can also be positive because it allows the Gluntch player to deprive a player of additional resources if they’re pulling ahead in the game.

+#25.
 Shizuko, Caller of Autumn

 Shizuko, Caller of Autumn gives players 3 extra mana to play with each turn.
-This can significantly speed games up and can be a life-saver if you’re mana-screwed, which is one of the least-fun experiences in Magic.
+This can significantly speed games up and can be a life-saver if you’re mana screwed, which is one of the least-fun experiences in Magic.
 This green commander is even more fun to play against if you’re playing a deck with green in its color identity, as it’ll provide mana fixing in addition to ramp.

+#22.
 The Second Doctor

 The Second Doctor’s static ability allows every player an extra level of forgiveness in the game as no one has to discard to hand size while this Azorius commander is out.
 The opportunity to draw extra cards is nice.
 If you’re playing a deck that isn’t heavily focused on combat, The Second Doctor’s “How Civil of You” ability doesn’t even have a downside.

+#21.
 Xyris, the Writhing Storm

+#20.
 Mayael the Anima

 Mayael the Anima is a bit of a special case.
 This Naya commander isn’t necessarily fun to play against on its own, but it can be built in a way that adds a very fun element to the game.
 When going up against a more chaotic Mayael the Anima deck, there’s a fun sense of anticipation each turn as you wait to see what’s about to be dropped on the board, and how it’ll shake up the game.

+#19.
 Ruhan of the Fomori

-Not all players enjoy additional random elements to their games, so Ruhan of the Fomori may be hit or miss with some groups.
+Not all players enjoy additional random elements in their games, so Ruhan of the Fomori may be hit or miss with some groups.
 I find it very fun to have the extra element of not knowing what Ruhan of the Fomori is going to do turn to turn.
 It forces players to either leave up a blocker, or risk taking a significant amount of commander damage.
 It also doesn’t feel as bad getting smacked with this big Jeskai commander when you know it wasn’t really the player’s choice to hit you.

+#18.
 Gor Muldrak, Amphinologist

+#16.
 Kenrith, the Returned King

 Kenrith, the Returned King is another card that’s situationally fun to play against, as there’s a possibility that your opponent has built this deck to focus only on helping themself and nobody else.
 However, Kenrith, the Returned King is one of the most versatile commanders, and there are plenty of builds meant to interact with the whole table in fun ways.
-A player using this white commander might be willing to make deals and can help the table band together if one player is getting too powerful.
-Some Kenrith, the Returned King builds also skew more towards group hug territory, which can also be fun to play against.
+A player using this 5-color commander might be willing to make deals and can help the table band together if one player is getting too powerful.
+Some Kenrith builds also skew more towards group hug territory, which can also be fun to play against.

+#15.
 Selvala, Explorer Returned

-Selvala, Explorer Returned can offer you a serious advantage in any game, you just have to make sure you’re paying attention.
+Selvala, Explorer Returned‘s parley ability can offer you a serious advantage in any game, you just have to make sure you’re paying attention.
 Knowing what cards other players have in their decks can give you early indications of their strategies.
 Seeing someone pick up a counterspell or removal can also give you a warning to maybe hold off on your big play for a few turns to try and bait out their response.
 Drawing extra cards is always a plus too.

+#14.
 Liesa, Shroud of Dusk

+#13.
 Grothama, All-Devouring

 Grothama, All-Devouring essentially adds an optional side game to any Commander game.
 This green commander is essentially an optional boss fight you can win to get extra cards.
 Grothama, All-Devouring can be especially fun to play against for a deck with cheap instant-speed burn spells, as you can piggyback off other players’ efforts to take this commander out, and draw some cards for a low price.

+#12.
 Zedruu the Greathearted

 Though Zedruu the Greathearted decks will do something players don’t like (take control of their permanents), this deck can also be built in a way that’s more often distributing creatures to other players than just hoarding them all for itself.
 Some players may still not like this, as they prefer to have more control over their game, but I think it’s fun to be gifted a powerful permanent from Zedruu the Greathearted or one that they took from someone else.
 I have also seen some Zedruu decks share mana rocks or even lands with players who are mana screwed, so the game can be more interesting.

+#11.
 Seizan, Perverter of Truth

 Seizan, Perverter of Truth can be punishing, but this black commander also speeds the game up in an interesting way.
 You’ll have more resources to work with and feel like you have less time to work with them.
 This means riskier, more aggressive plays from around the table, which always makes for a more interesting game.

+#10.
 Mathas, Fiend Seeker

 Mathas, Fiend Seeker doesn’t have as big an impact on games as other legendary creatures on this list, but I always enjoy seeing this Mardu commander on the table.
 Having a reward for taking out other players’ permanents makes players a little more aggressive with their removal, which can help prevent any single player’s board state from getting out of hand.
 Sometimes players will hold onto removal too long, so having an extra incentive to use it can make the game a bit more enjoyable.

+#9.
 Edric, Spymaster of Trest

+#8.
 Kynaios and Tiro of Meletis

+#7.
 Phelddagrif

 Not only can a player using Phelddagrif as their commander support every player at the table, they can do so at a very low cost.
 Most of Phelddagrif’s abilities are a better deal for its controller’s opponents than it is for them, meaning a player using this Bant commander has likely designed their deck to work with others, and in some cases it’s a straight up group hug deck.
 Knowing there’s at least one player at the table willing to help out other players can be nice in games where you aren’t doing so well.

+#6.
 Ludevic, Necro-Alchemist

 Ludevic, Necro-Alchemist offers an optional source of card draw, and incentivizes players to damage one another.
-One of the best parts of Ludevic, Necro-Alchemist’s ability is that it doesn’t specify combat damage, so spellslinger commanders, burn decks, or life drain decks have just as much chance of getting extra cards with this Izzet commander in play as more combat-heavy builds.
+One of the best parts of Ludevic, Necro-Alchemist’s ability is that it doesn’t specify combat damage, so spellslinger commanders, burn decks, or life drain decks have just as much chance of getting extra cards with this partner in play as more combat-heavy builds.

+#5.
 Thantis, the Warweaver

 A lot of commanders are on this list because they incentivize quicker and more aggressive play, which can keep games from feeling overly long and boring.
 Thantis, the Warweaver takes things a step further by forcing players to swing out each combat.
 This creates a whole new way of approaching your turns.
 I also like that this Jund commander’s ability doesn’t use the goad mechanic, so its controller is still a viable target for attack.

+#4.
 Queen Marchesa

+#3.
 Braids, Conjurer Adept

 I initially had Braids, Conjurer Adept at number one, but it’s worth noting this is significantly less fun to play against if you’re playing a deck that doesn’t use as many permanents, or focuses on enchantments.
 That said, many decks will get a lot of value out of Braids, Conjurer Adept, and this blue commander makes every topdeck a potential game changer.